superfaceai/docs/docs/reference/glossary.md

 }
 ```

-## Registry {#registry}

-_Registry_ is a web service for distribution and discovery of profiles, maps, and providers.
-The service accepts [Comlink](#comlink) files for publishing and generates Abstract Syntax Tree (AST) for runtime consumption by [OneSDK](#one-sdk).

-The public registry is available at [superface.ai](https://superface.ai/catalog).
-Integrations available in the public catalog are maintained and published from the [Station GitHub repository](https://github.com/superfaceai/station).

 ## Integration parameter {#integration-parameter}

 _Integration parameters_ are provider-specific values, which can be used in maps and provider definitions.
 Parameter's value can be specified either through an environment variable, via [super.json file](#super-json), or in runtime within the [`perform` method](./one-sdk.mdx#perform).